andreinitescu/GridSplitterApp/README.md

 Add GridSplitter to your project
 -----------------------

-1. Add GridSplitter implementation to your Xamarin Forms PCL project [/GridSplitterApp/GridSplitterApp/Controls/GridSplitter.cs](/GridSplitterApp/GridSplitterApp/Controls/GridSplitter.cs)
+1. Add GridSplitter control implementation to your Xamarin Forms PCL project:
+       [/GridSplitterApp/GridSplitterApp/Controls/GridSplitter.cs](/GridSplitterApp/GridSplitterApp/Controls/GridSplitter.cs)

 2. The control uses native renderes.
 You need to add the renderers to your Android and iOS project respectively:
        [/GridSplitterApp/GridSplitterApp.Droid/Renderers/GridSplitterRenderer.cs](/GridSplitterApp/GridSplitterApp.Droid/Renderers/GridSplitterRenderer.cs)
        [/GridSplitterApp/GridSplitterApp.iOS/Renderer/GridSplitterRenderer.cs](/GridSplitterApp/GridSplitterApp.iOS/Renderer/GridSplitterRenderer.cs)

 Note you might need to update some namespaces in your app.